amiv-eth/amivapi/amivapi/documentation/OAuth.md

    - ```redirect_uri```: URL to return the user to after successful login.
    - ```state```: A random token you generated.
 Used to prevent CSRF attacks.

-2. On the OAuth page, the user will be promted to log in.
+2. On the OAuth page, the user will be prompted to log in.

 3. After successful login, the client will be redirected to the URL you provided in the ```redirect_uri``` parameter with the following additional query parameters: